panzerdp/dmitripavlutin.com/content/posts/042-optional-chaining/index.md

 There are JavaScript features that vastly change the way you code.
 Starting from ES2015 and beyond, the features that influenced the most my code are destructuring, arrow functions, classes, and modules system.

-As of August 2019, a new proposal [optional chaining](https://github.com/tc39/proposal-optional-chaining) reached stage 3 and is going to be a nice improvement.
-Optional chaining changes the way properties are accessed from deep objects structures.
+Optional chaining, as a part of ES2020, changes the way properties are accessed from deep objects structures.

 Let's see how optional chaining makes your code simpler by removes boilerplate conditionals and variables when deeply accessing potentially missing properties.